Knowing and feeling your dog loves you isn’t just you projecting your human emotions onto your dog. As if there were any doubts, your dog loves you!

 Approaching after eating

-Have you ever noticed that as soon as your dog finishes his last bite of food in his bowl, he’ll immediately go up to you while licking his chops?
+Have you ever noticed that when your dog finishes his last bite of food in his bowl, he’ll immediately go up to you while licking his chops?
 It’s as if he’s saying, “Thank you, that was a really good meal.”

 Watching you leave

-If your dog calmly watches you leave the house, it’s a sign that she trusts you and knows you’ll come back.
+If your dog calmly watches you leave the house, it’s a sign that she trusts you and knows you’ll return.

-If on the other hand, your dog flips out at the first sign you may be leaving, that means she doesn’t want to be left alone and is a sign of separation anxiety.
+On the other hand, if your dog flips out at the first sign you may be leaving, she doesn’t want to be left alone, which is a sign of separation anxiety.

-The well-adjusted dog is more likely to go ballistic when you get home from work because they are so happy to see you.
+A well-adjusted dog is more likely to go ballistic when you get home from work because it is so happy to see you.

-If your dog wants to sleep in your bed or cuddle next to you on the couch, she is showing her devotion.
+If your dog wants to sleep in your bed or cuddle next to you on the couch, she shows her devotion.

-Berns said if your dog wants to sleep in bed with you, it means she doesn’t want to be separated from the pack — or you, the pack leader.
+Berns said if your dog wants to sleep in bed with you, she doesn’t want to be separated from the pack — or you, the pack leader.

-What’s more, is science has shown that dogs make the best sleeping companions.
-A study by the Mayo Clinic showed that people with dogs are actually more likely to sleep better and deeper than those who do not.
+Moreover, science has shown that dogs make the best sleeping companions.
+A study by the Mayo Clinic showed that people with dogs are more likely to sleep better and more deeply than those who do not.

 The study tracked the sleep activity of 40 healthy adults and found that those who let their dogs sleep in their bedroom had a much easier time falling asleep than those who did not.

-“Most people assume having pets in the bedroom is a disruption,” Lois Krahn, a sleep medicine specialist at the Center for Sleep Medicine on Mayo Clinic’s Arizona campus said.
-“We found that many people actually find comfort and a sense of security from sleeping with their pets.”
+“Most people assume having pets in the bedroom is a disruption,” said Lois Krahn, a sleep medicine specialist at the Center for Sleep Medicine on Mayo Clinic’s Arizona campus.
+“We found that many people find comfort and a sense of security from sleeping with their pets.”

 It goes both ways.
-Dogs definitely rely on us for shelter and food, but they also need security, social comfort, and bonding.
+Dogs rely on us for shelter and food, but also need security, social comfort, and bonding.

-For us humans, a mere 15 minutes a day of bonding with an animal produces serotonin, the feel-good hormone, along with prolactin and oxytocin.
+For humans, bonding with an animal for a mere 15 minutes a day produces serotonin, the feel-good hormone, as well as prolactin and oxytocin.

 While there are plenty of scientific ways to confirm your dog expresses love, you already knew this in your heart.
 Keep feelin’ the love.